lingtalfi/Light_UserPreferences/doc/api/Ling/Light_UserPreferences/Light_PluginInstaller/LightUserPreferencesPluginInstaller.md

 - LightBasePluginInstaller::message &ndash; Writes a message to the channel of the plugin installer planet.
 - LightBasePluginInstaller::synchronizeDatabase &ndash; Synchronizes the database with the create file (if any) of this planet.
 - LightBasePluginInstaller::extractPlanetDotName &ndash; Returns an array containing the galaxy name and the planet name of the current instance.
+- LightBasePluginInstaller::removeLightStandardPermissions &ndash; Removes the [light standard permissions](https://github.com/lingtalfi/TheBar/blob/master/discussions/light-standard-permissions.md) for this plugin.
+- LightBasePluginInstaller::dropTables &ndash; Drop the given tables, if they exist.
+- LightBasePluginInstaller::hasTable &ndash; Returns whether the given table exists in the database.